dadevmate/dadevmate.github.io/README.md

 # Nethan's Hub

 Hi, I'm Nethan Nerella.
-I'm an iOS App Developer, Swift programmer and a Student.
+I'm an  Developer, Swift programmer and a Student.
 I'm also a pretty big  fan!
 Here, you can find my projects, achievements and more.

 <html>